luky2110/luky-purple-hyprland-dots/README.md

 To change the GTK theme use nwg-look.
 I recommend the Mint-Y-Dark theme.

-To change the Icon theme use all the QT/GTK theming apps.
+To change the Icon theme use the QT/GTK theming apps.

-To change the cursor theme also use the GTK/QT theming apps but do not forget to set the cursor theme to whatever you like in the hyprland.conf in the line: ```exec-once = hyprctl setcursor your-cursor-theme size```
+To change the cursor theme also use the GTK theming app but do not forget to set the cursor theme to whatever you like in the hyprland.conf in the line: ```exec-once = hyprctl setcursor your-cursor-theme size```

 # Shortcuts